OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

     * smanager1 - has this role for Family Planning at home facility
     * smanager2 - has this role for Family Planning at home facility and SN1/FP approval point & for Essential Meds at home facility and SN2/EM approval point
-    * smanager3 - has this role for Essential Meds at home facility
+    * smanager3 - has this role for Essential Meds & Family Planning at home facility
     * smanager4 - has this role for Family Planning & Essential Meds at home facility
     * divo1 - has this role for EPI at home facility
     * divo2 - has this role for EPI at home facility